Update: Jeff Morgan, who is featured below was the subject of a recent New York Times article by Jordan Mackay. Click here to read the article.

-So, this past Sunday we hosted Jeff at NY Vintners with a spread of breads, cheeses, antipasti, cured meats, baba ganoush, and some tasty braised beef braised by our noble counterpart Michael Cirino of A Razor, A Shiny Knife.
-After a brief intro by myself, Brian Quinn, and Jesse Warner-Levine, we let Jeff take it away as he led our guests through a lecture/dialouge dubbed “Taste Like a Pro.”
+So, I was absolutely thrilled to host Jeff at New York Vintners and we had a terrific crowd.
+We served up a spread of cheeses, antipasti, bread, cured meats, baba ganoush, and some tasty braised beef prepared by A Razor, A Shiny Knife.
+Jeff led our guests through a lecture/dialogue dubbed, “Taste Like a Pro.”

-We poured his 2008 Covenant Lavan Chardonnay first and talked about smelling and tasting wine.
-Jeff recalled an experience with an experienced Frenchman who without swirling his wine, plunged his nose – nose first – way into the glass.
+The Covenant 2008 Lavan Chardonnay was poured first, as we discussed smelling and tasting wine.
+Jeff recalled an experience with an experienced Frenchman who, without swirling his wine, plunged his nose – nose first – way into the glass.
 Surprised, Jeff wondered what good that would do, and the Frenchman explained that the nose is a powerful, capable device and he wanted to see what it detected first without any aeration of the wine.
 You see, good reader, swirling increases the surface area of the wine making the nose-to-wine ratio that much smaller thus creating more opportunities for your sensory receptors to pick-up on something you hadn’t, perhaps, before.
 Our sense of smell, Jeff explained, is really an extension of what we taste.
-So we tasted, and delighted in the French-Style, crispness of the Chardonnay, with subtle Oak character and body I would classify as medium – the wine was very well-balanced and I wanted more, but we had to move onto the 2007 Red C.
+So we tasted, and delighted in Morgan’s Burgundian style Chardonnay, balanced between oak and citrus character as well as some tropical fruit notes.

-Many thanks to Jeff, and his partner Leslie Rudd, who we hope will join us as well for a future event, and the entire Covenant cru.
-Jeff helped Brian and I to do what The Noble Rot is here to do: arm our guests with weapons of mass destruction!
-No, no, no… enable our guests to learn how to taste and how to judge a wine by their own standards while having a damn good time doing it.
-Live music for this event was provided by Ray Charles.
-I’m not joking.
-You’ll have to ask someone who was there for the details.
+We are grateful to Jeff and his partner Leslie Rudd, who we hope will join us as well for a future event.
+This event was really the epitome of what The Noble Rot aims to do:: equip amateur enthusiasts with weapons of mass destruction!
+No, no, no…wait.
+That should read: enable our guests to learn how to taste and how to judge a wine by their own standards while having a damn good time doing it.
+Live music for the evening was provided by Ray Charles.
+No joke.
+You’ll just have to ask someone who was there for those details.
 Please enjoy these tasty photos below and we hope to see you at a Noble Rot event soon.